wokka112/TM470_Scoreboard/README.md

 ## Acknowledgments

 * [Rankade](https://rankade.com/) gave a lot of inspiration.
 I also highly recommend checking them out for the more competitive as they provide a much more accurate skill rating system.
+* [FilePicker](https://github.com/jaiselrahman/FilePicker) by [Jaisel Rahman](https://github.com/jaiselrahman) is used for image browsing and picking in the app.

 # Attribution